 The Amazon subsidiary has described onboarding as straightforward, integrating seamlessly with existing tools.
 Organisations begin by selecting a central account to manage all active and historical security events.
 Customers can enable permissions for automated monitoring and categorisation of findings.
 The service is currently available in 12 AWS Regions, including locations in the US, Europe, Asia Pacific, and Canada.

-The launch of this service follows high-profile incidents that have exposed gaps in AWS’ security posture.
+The launch of this service follows high-profile incidents that have exposed gaps in AWS’ security posture on the customer side.
 In 2017, a misconfigured AWS S3 bucket led to the exposure of customer data at Verizon.
 In 2019, another breach at Capital One resulted in the compromise of over 100 million individuals’ personal information due to misconfigured AWS storage.